-In 2014, ACCESS Housing provided emergency shelter, homeless prevention, transitional housing, permanent housing and other family support services to families with children.
+In 2016, ACCESS Housing provided short-term shelter, homeless prevention, permanent housing supportive services and other family advocacy services to families with children.
 The following is a summary of the services that were provided through the agency’s core programs.

 Family Shelter Program

-The program provides short-term shelter for up to 90 days for families with children in on-site private apartment units.
-To ensure the immediate safety of children and their families, we collaborate with the Adams County Cold Weather Care Program to provide emergency shelter while we help secure housing that is more permanent.
-Program services also include case management, food, clothing, personal hygiene products, household furnishings and transportation assistance.
-Adult family members receive job services, adult education and weekly life skills training.
+The program provides short-term shelter for up to 60 days for families with children in on-site private apartment units.
+Program services also include case management, food, clothing, personal hygiene products and household furnishings.
+Adult family members receive adult education and weekly life skills training.
 Families also receive crisis intervention support; resource information and linkages to community partners through referrals to community partners for services not currently provided by ACCESS Housing.

 Home Again Family Support Program

-These program services seek to prevent homelessness and to support the transition of homeless families into permanent housing.
-Eligible families receive case management and financial and rental payment assistance as well as funds to pay medical, education, utility, and transportation expenses.
-Transitional housing services enable transition from homelessness to either permanent subsidized housing and/or low-income rental housing or to non-subsidized rental housing
+These program services seek to prevent homelessness and to support permanent housing supportive services which enable transition from homelessness to either permanent subsidized housing and/or low-income rental housing or to non-subsidized rental housing.

 STEPS Success Self-sufficiency Program